etrange-miroir/moving-beyond-borders/README.md

 - page2_en.mp4
 - outro_en.mp4

+Loops for intro and outro dont have a language and are named:

+- introLoop.mp4
+- outroLoop.mp4

 ## Convert a video

 Not sure it's the best way, but it makes the video very light.